rewardenv/reward/docs/environments/types.md

 In order to achieve a well performing experience on macOS and Windows, files in the webroot are synced into the container using a Mutagen sync session except `public/media` which remains mounted using a delegated mount.

-#### Wordpress
+#### WordPress

-The `wordpress` environment type supports development of Wordpress 5 projects, launching containers including:
+The `wordpress` environment type supports development of WordPress 5 projects, launching containers including:

 * Nginx
 * PHP-FPM